Mapping Africa Transformations

 Security

 Instability is on the rise in the Sahel and West Africa.
 Violent events and civilian casualties are increasing.
 Our tools help policy makers to better understand the geography of violence which leads to better designed, place-based and contextualised policies.
-Security is analysed under three dimensions: i) the Spatial Conflict Dynamics indicator (SCDi); ii) borders and iii) urban/rural.
+Security is analysed under four dimensions: i) the Spatial Conflict Dynamics indicator; ii) conflict networks; iii) borders and iv) urban/rural.

 The Spatial Conflict Dynamics indicator (SCDi) maps the temporal and spatial evolution of political violence in North and West Africa since 1997.
 It divides the region into 6 540 cells of 50 by 50 km and analyses over 60 000 violent events from the Armed Conflict Location & Event Data Project (ACLED) across 21 countries.
 Four conflict types are classified by i) their intensity and ii) their concentration.
-The SCDi was developed by the Sahel and West Africa Club (SWAC/OECD) in co-operation with the University of Florida’s Sahel Research Group.
+The SCDi was developed by the Sahel and West Africa Club (SWAC/OECD) in co-operation with the University of Florida’s Sahel Research Group .
 See the code for the SCDi here.

 TYPES OF CONFLICT